Constitution

 Subsection A: The Dorm Officers shall be residents of, and elected by their respective dorms.

-Subsection C: The following positions: Dorm President’s, Recycling Representatives, Committee on Public Safety Representative, and Student Curriculum Committee Representative shall be elected at the first dorm meeting for a term of two semesters beginning immediately.
+Subsection C: The following positions: Green Ambassadors, Campus Safety Committee Representative, and Traditions representatives for each class, including Head Traditions Representative, shall be elected at the first dorm meeting, to be held by the end of the first week of classes, for a term of two semesters beginning immediately.

 Section II: The Dorm Officers